khanhtranngoccva/Brunch-Windows-Installer/README.md

 2. Update the framework settings.
 3. Uninstalls the Chrome OS image. (the user can remove Grub2Win with Windows' program manager)

-Possible bugs: none at the moment, report bugs on https://t.me/chromeosforpc.
+Possible bugs: For users, none at the moment, report bugs on https://t.me/chromeosforpc.
+For contributors, the function stops when an error window is called.
+I had a workaround for the time being, but this may not be sustainable.

 TODO: WSL distro checker may break.
 Please add a better algorithm.
 If you want to contribute, please ask me on Telegram. ;)